chancehudson/heteromorphic/README.md

 Consider a chacha stream of length `2**64` bytes = 17383583047 GB.
 This represents a quantum storage space.
 Commiting two different values to the same location in the encryption space compromises the private key, breaking encryption.

-ZK programs can trustlessly operate on the bytes in the encryption space.
+ZK programs can trustlessly read and write bytes in the encryption space.

 A step system first comes to mind for storing indexed versions of a finite buffer of bytes.

 The encryption space is encoded like so:
 - final 4 bytes: buffer size
-- offset % buffer size: buffer at version
+- byte offset % buffer size: buffer at version

 **ZK proofs can be used to enforce and exploit structure in an encryption space**